timnew/timnew.github.com/source/_posts/2014-05-11-upgrade-dsl-from-coffeescript-to-json-part-1-migrator.md

 `'undefined'` method is a special migration method, which is invoked there is no previous configuration found.
 So I initialize the configuration from seed data json file, which is generated from the version 1 DSL.

 The seed data generation is also an interesting topic.
-Please refer to next post of this series for details.
+Please refer to [next post(Redfine DSL behavior)](/blog/2014/05/11/upgrading-dsl-from-coffeescript-to-json-part-dot-2-redefine-dsl-behavior) of this series for details.